Oweis-Nd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Why?
-echo $PATH | tr ':' '\n' | wc -l this count the number of directories in the PATH Why? printenv  this list enviroment variables
+echo $PATH | tr ':' '\n' | wc -l this count the number of directories in the PATH Why? printenv  this list environment variables
+Why?
+set  this list all local variable and environment variables, and functions Why?
+Best= this create a new local variable
+Why?